Inedo/inedo-docs/Content/proget/feeds/chocolatey/howto-chocolatey-publish.md

 $ choco pack
 ```

-You can read more about creating a Chocolatey package in [Chocolatey's Official Documentation].
+You can read more about creating a Chocolatey package in [Chocolatey's Official Documentation](https://docs.chocolatey.org/en-us/features/create-packages/).

 ## Step 3: Adding ProGet As A Source  { #add-source }